Hariom-codes/SkyAI-Squads/README.md

 ## Project Overview

-Tata Legal AI — Legal Document Intelligence System is an AI-powered solution developed by **Team SkyAI-Squads** to simplify and accelerate the analysis of legal documents.
+Tata Legal AI — Legal Document Intelligence System is an AI-powered solution developed by **Team SkyAI-Squads** which led by Hariom Upadhyay(Group Representative) to simplify and accelerate the analysis of legal documents.

 The system is designed to process legal PDF documents and automatically extract useful information such as clauses, summaries, potential risks, supporting legal knowledge, and recommendations.